-There is no evidence to date of any opportunity for the proposed management measures to increase participation for disabled people in public life.
+There is no evidence to date of any opportunity for the proposed shellfish gathering management measures to increase participation for disabled people in public life.
+This will be reviewed should any disability issues be brought to our attention in the responses to the call for evidence document as part of the public consultation.